jamesdinardo/Retail-Forecasting/README.md

 ### a.
 K-Nearest Neighbors

 The K-Nearest Neighbors or KNN algorithm works by mapping out the feature values for the training data, and then comparing each new datapoint that we want to predict to those values.
 Imagine that our dataset had only 1 feature, Size, and we wanted to predict the Weekly Sales.
 The sizes for all training datapoints are stored, and we compare the size of a new datapoint for which we want to predict sales.
-The algorithm finds the K-Nearest Neighbors--that is, the K datapoints that have the most similar size to the new datapoint--takes the mean target value of those datapoints, and uses that value for the prediction.
-K is a hyperparamter that we set manually, so if we set K=5, the algorithm will find the closest 5 datapoints based on store size, and predict that our new datapoint's target value (weekly sales) is that of the mean of those 5 points.
+The algorithm finds the K-Nearest Neighbors--that is, the K datapoints whose size value is closest to that of the new datapoint (by default, measured by Euclidean distance)--takes the mean target value of those datapoints, and uses that value for the prediction.
+K is a hyperparamter that we set manually, so if we set K=5, the algorithm will find the closest 5 datapoints based on store size, and predict that our new datapoint's target value (weekly sales) equals the mean of those 5 points.

 The best KNN model is one where we use feature selection to retain only the top 50 features, which improves performance and speed.